atavistock/rubydice/README.md

 ## Usage

 Rubydice will accept, parse, and roll for any standard string indicating quanity, die, and modifier.
-Die type is limited to standard RPG dice variants.
+Die type is limited to standard RPG dice variants 2, 3, 4, 6, 8, 10, 12, 20, 32, 36, and 100.

 In the simplest case simply call the `Dice.roll` with:
 ```ruby